Frequently Asked Questions

 Question: Can you tell me what my grades are?

-Answer: No. It is extremely time-consuming to look up and e-mail 180+ people their scores during the semester.
-So, if you want to know how you are doing, you can check your online quiz scores, homework, or exam scores anytime.
+Answer: No. It is extremely time-consuming to look up and e-mail many people their scores during the semester.
+So, if you want to know how you are doing, you can check on Blackboard as well as keeping track of your returned lab reports.

 Number 10